Why Reiner Fuellmich Was Guilty - Part 2

 An alleged leaked dossier on Fuellmich revealed a plan, dating back to 2021, to “get rid of him somehow” and to make him “ineligible for election in the Federal Republic of Germany.”
 This refers to Fuellmich’s involvement with Die Basis, a new party formed by opponents of the “Covid-19” measures in Germany.
 Supposedly, “one of the services, such as the Federal Criminal Police Office,” had tried to recruit people from his circle to provide information on him that would lead to his conviction.

-The Judgment finds that Fuellmich’s strategy was not aimed at influencing the verdict in his favor, but rather at influencing international public opinion in his favour, particularly through social media platforms, some of which were reporting live from the trial (p.
+The Judgment finds that Fuellmich’s strategy was not aimed at influencing the verdict in his favor, but rather at influencing international public opinion, particularly through social media platforms, some of which were reporting live from the trial (p.
 128).
 He used the opportunity to propagate the narrative that he was being persecuted by the intelligence services because of his political activism against the “Covid-19” measures and planned international lawsuits (p.
 129).

 Fuellmich claimed he was being held in solitary confinement (describing it as “white torture”), when in reality the prison administration had been ordered to separate him from another prisoner who was in pretrial detention so that he could not give him legal advice (p.
 131).
 He claimed he was being denied medication, when in reality, as he later admitted, he had refused to take his blood pressure medication under supervision (p.
 131).